happykhan/happykhan-web/public/posts/bioinformatics-handbook-main/docs/concepts/sequencing-reading.md

 title: Background to sequencing
 ---

-If you are not familiar with sequencing techniologies you might want to take a look at these links.
+If you are not familiar with sequencing technologies you might want to take a look at these links.

 ### Background on DNA Sequencing
 - [Wikipedia's DNA sequencing](https://en.wikipedia.org/wiki/DNA_sequencing)